Design Pattern Evangelist Blog

 I think there’s more to Coupling and Cohesion than their interrelatedness.
 Coupling and Cohesion represent dependency and knowledge at a distance.
 Coupling represents dependency upon and knowledge of elements at greater distances, i.e., dependency and knowledge beyond the module.
 Cohesion represents dependency of and knowledge of elements at lesser distances, i.e., dependency and knowledge within the module.
 Coupling and Cohesion could be thought of describing the same concept but with two opposing terms.

-The original definition of Coupling and Cohesion applied to connectivity being inside or outside a module, but I think the principle expands on a spectrum beyond connectivity more granular than the module.
+The original definition of Coupling and Cohesion applied to connectivity being inside or outside a module, but I think the principle expands on a spectrum beyond connectivity that is more granular than the module.

 Thinking more abstractly, the cubes in the diagram above can be thought of as any boundary, which can represent expanding borders, such as: a statement block, method, class, package, service, etc. It depends upon context.
-Boundaries can be nested.
+Boundaries representing different layers of borders can be nested.

 The dots are elements within each boundary.
 The Good illustration shows high cohesion among the elements in each boundary and relatively little, i.e., loose, coupling between the boundaries.
 The Bad illustration also shows low cohesion among elements within the boundaries and high coupling among elements in the other boundary.